Modric: Madrid have built dynasty like Bulls, Celtics and Lakers

+Luka Modric boasted that Real Madrid have created a dynasty like NBA trio the Chicago Bulls, Boston Celtics and Los Angeles Lakers following their third consecutive Champions League crown.

-Zinedine Zidane's Madrid continued its stranglehold on the competition with a 3-1 win over Liverpool in the final in Kiev, where Reds goalkeeper Loris Karius made two key errors.
+Zinedine Zidane's Madrid continued their stranglehold on the Champions League with a 3-1 win over Liverpool in Saturday's final in Kiev, where Reds goalkeeper Loris Karius made two key errors.

-"It's something unbelievable, it's something historic," Modric said.
+"It's something unbelievable, it's something historic," Modric told BT Sport.
 "I don't know if anyone will repeat this in the future.
 It will be very difficult

 "Twice was something amazing but this is heroics.
 We watched a movie yesterday about basketball teams like Chicago Bulls, Boston Celtics and Los Angeles Lakers.